-Condition Type Meaning important employee properties.
-For the account with the target Employee's user account.
+Condition Type Meaning Property Properties of identities.
+The permitted properties menu is already limited to the most important identity properties.
+For the account with the target Identity's user account.
 Valid user account properties depend on which target system is selected. system type You can only select columns that are shown in the Unified Namespace and for which the Display in the filter designer option is enabled.
-For entitlements with the target Employee target system group.
+For entitlements with the target Identity target system group.
 Valid group properties depend on which target system is selected. system type You can only select columns that are shown in the Unified Namespace and for which the Display in the filter designer option is enabled.
 SQL Query Free choice of SQL query (WHERE clause).
-To use the WHERE clause wizard, click .
+To use the WHERE clause wizard, click $\stackrel{\bigstar}{\sim}$.

-b.
-From the additional menus, select the object attributes for the condition.

-All other controls are operators and properties that you require to formulate the condition.
+- b.
+From the additional menus, select the object attributes for the condition. - All other controls are operators and properties that you require to formulate the condition.
 You can only select one entry from the drop-down menu.
 You can select more entries from extended drop-down menus, where the properties are displayed hierarchically and then added to the condition using an "or" operator.
 You may enter text directly into input fields.
-Pop-up menus and input fields are shown and hidden dynamically.
+Pop-up menus and input fields are shown and hidden dynamically. - c.

-- c.
 To insert another condition, click +.
 All partial conditions are linked by an AND link. - d.
 To delete a condition, click X. - e.
 To the preview window, click 1.
 All objects determined by the condition are displayed.